reasonwithoutrestraint/site/mkdocs/docs/Original/Metaethics/Rational Correctness.md

 This allows for only one form of criticism of an agent's desire - i.e. if the desire is based on a false belief.
 But there seems to be much more broader possibilities for rationally criticizing a desire.
 See below:

-## Idealization

-See: Peter Railton, Michael Smith, Firth, (Bernard Williams?)

-There are two versions: *Ideal agent*: an agent A has reason to X in circumstances C if and only if an ideal version of themselves, A+, would desire to X in C. *Ideal Observer*: an ideal agent A has reason to X in circumstances C if and only if an ideal version of the agent, A+, would desire that A desires to X in C. The idealization requires, at a minimum, full information and correct means-end-deliberation.
+### More requirements

+The idealization for discovering reasons requires, at a minimum, full information and correct means-end-deliberation.
+Some other possibilities include:

 - Fully Information
 - Fully Rational